DiptoRoy1/duet_project/README.md

 Hello duet!
 How are you?
+I am fine.